PL2003/ROS2/Setting_Env.md

 source /opt/ros/humble/setup.bash
 ```

+*Story:* Imagine you just woke up your robot, but it doesn’t know where its toys are.
+By “sourcing” the setup file, you are handing the robot a treasure map that shows where all the ROS 2 tools and toys are kept.

-* Loads ROS 2 environment into the shell.
+*Formal:* Loads the ROS 2 environment into the current shell, enabling `ros2` commands and package discovery.

+---

 ### Add sourcing to shell startup